 While the majority of our grants are awarded from our donor advised funds, a number of our funds offer a competitive grant program and invite nonprofit organizations to submit proposals for funding.

 ECCF also manages a variety of scholarship funds established by donors to honor friends, family members or communities.
 Awardees are recommended by special selection committees.
 Please visit the Scholarship page for information on individual scholarship programs and application procedures.

 Competitive Grant Programs

-The Community Foundation also offers eight competitive grant programs which are described in the chart below.
-These programs include the Foundation’s discretionary fund, the Fund for Nonprofit Excellence, Emergency Fund, and six donor advised and field of interest funds.
+The Community Foundation also offers seven competitive grant programs which are described in the chart below.
+These programs include the Foundation’s discretionary fund, the Fund for Nonprofit Excellence, Emergency Fund, and five donor advised and field of interest funds.

 |Grant Guidelines||Deadline||Type of Support||Geographic Region|

 |Greater Lawrence Community Fund||TBD||Programs||Lawrence, Andover, N, Andover and Methuen.|